$dS$ extremal surfaces, replicas, boundary Renyi entropies in $dS/CFT$ and time entanglement: Introduction

 Recent investigations suggest that the areas of these extremal surfaces are best interpreted as encoding pseudo-entropy or time-entanglement \cite{Doi:2022iyj}, \cite{Narayan:2022afv}, entanglement-like structures involving timelike separations.
 Pseudo-entropy \cite{Nakata:2020luh} is the entropy based on the transition matrix $|f\ran\lan i|$ regarded as a generalized density operator.
 In some sense this is perhaps the natural object here since the absence of $I^+\ra I^+$ returns for extremal surfaces suggests that extra data is required in the interior, somewhat reminiscent of scattering amplitudes (equivalently the time evolution operator), and of \cite{Witten:2001kn} viewing de Sitter space as a collection of past-future amplitudes.
 This is also suggested by the $dS/CFT$ dictionary $Z_{CFT}=\Psi_{dS}$\ \cite{Maldacena:2002vr}: boundary entanglement entropy formulated via $Z_{CFT}$ translates to a bulk object formulated via the Wavefunction $\Psi_{dS}$ (a single ket, rather than a density matrix), leading (not surprisingly) to non-hermitian structures.
-In \cite{Narayan:2023zen}, fuelled by the analytic continuation, a heuristic version of the Lewkowycz-Maldacena argument was constructed for the no-boundary de Sitter extremal surfaces for maximal (IR) subregions.
+In \cite{Narayan:2023zen}, the $dS$ extremal surfaces were recast via analytic continuation from $AdS$, amounting to a space-time rotation: so they are analogous to $AdS$ RT ones on constant time slices turned sideways.
+This then suggested a heuristic version of the Lewkowycz-Maldacena argument for the no-boundary $dS$ extremal surfaces for maximal (IR) subregions.
 Roughly the boundary replica argument on $Z_{CFT}$ translates now to a bulk replica argument on the Wavefunction $\Psi_{dS}$ which is essentially pseudo-entropy.
 The area now is interpreted as the amplitude for creation of a cosmic brane that localizes on the part Euclidean, part timelike no-boundary extremal surface.\\ These have fuelled parallel developments in quantum mechanics and CFT, independent of $dS$, pertaining to entanglement-like structures involving timelike separations.
 Two aspects of this ``time-entanglement'' in simple toy models were described in \cite{Narayan:2022afv}, based on (1) the time evolution operator and reduced transition amplitudes, dovetailing with pseudo-entropy \cite{Nakata:2020luh} (and some discussions in \cite{Doi:2022iyj}), and (2) two copies of future-past entangled states and entirely positive structures.
 In \cite{Narayan:2023ebn}, this was developed further, with the time evolution operator regarded as a generalized density operator.
 Partial traces lead to a reduced time evolution operator for subregions and the corresponding complex-valued von Neumann entropy, with sharp parallels with finite temperature entanglement structures at imaginary temperature.
-Entanglement structures for the time evolution operator along with a projection operator onto some initial state towards isolating components thereof ends up amounting to pseudo-entropy for this state and its time-evolved final state.\ (Other partially related work that we found useful here include \cite{Mollabashi:2020yie}-\cite{Milekhin:2025ycm}.)
+Entanglement structures for the time evolution operator along with a projection operator onto some initial state towards isolating components thereof ends up amounting to pseudo-entropy for this state and its time-evolved final state.\ (Other partially related work that we found useful here include \cite{Mollabashi:2020yie, Mollabashi:2021xsd, Hikida:2022ltr, Hikida:2021ese, Guo:2022jzs, Liu:2022ugc, Li:2022tsv, Cotler:2023xku, Jiang:2023ffu, Chen:2023gnh, Jiang:2023loq, Chu:2023zah, Chen:2023sry, Chen:2023eic, He:2023ubi, Omidi:2023env, Diaz:2023npx, He:2023syy, Grieninger:2023knz, Das:2023yyl, Guo:2024lrr, Basu:2024bal, Carignano:2024jxb, Fareghbal:2024lqa, Heller:2024whi, Bou-Comas:2024pxf, Xu:2024yvf, Caputa:2024gve, Afrasiar:2024ldn, Milekhin:2025ycm}.)